Phase 1 and 2 of our fencing programme are now complete and phase 3 is underway.

-Phase 1 of the fencing programme is underway, if your home is not listed in the programme it may be in a later phase.
-There are many properties which need fencing improvements and we will regularly review the programme and post updates when they are available.
+Your property is on Phase 3 if it is listed HERE and will be completed in due course.
+There are many properties that need fencing improvements and we will regularly review the programme and post update when they become available.

 All of our contractors carry ID cards, so please ask to see their ID before you allow anyone into your home.